arafatkatze/website/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
-  image: prof_pic.jpg
+  image: basepic.jpeg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>  </p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Hi,
-This is Arafat I am a human alchemical.
-An outdoor enthusiast and avid traveler, I cherish the world's beauty and cultural richness.
-Books are my constant companions, and I eagerly share the knowledge and wisdom they offer.
-With a flair for fashion and skincare, I believe in looking good, day or night.
-Technology's ever-evolving canvas fascinates me, as does the world of art in all its forms.
-I capture life's beauty through photography, delve into fashion culture, and seek the elegance in technology.
-Snow holds a special place in my heart, symbolizing tranquility and excitement.
-My ultimate goal is to create beauty and love in the world, aspiring to a life of happiness, health, and unity.

-Address:
+This is Arafat.
+I find myself at the intersection of many things that entail art, love and beauty in all its forms.
+My primary expression of art is technology, I spend most of my days playing with AI to build beautiful things for others.

-I hop between a lot of places and recently had to send an application that required mentioning of all my addresses, turns out I had 17 addresses in the last 5 years.
-I have lived in 5 different countries and many different provinces of Canada.
+I really enjoy knowing more about the world and its complexity in deeper ways so I read and explore a lot.
+I hop between many different places.
+Recently, I had to send an application that required mentioning of all my addresses and turns out I had 17 addresses in the last 5 years.
+I have travelled to 21 and lived in 5 different countries and in many different provinces of Canada.
 The closest thing I have to home would be Canada.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+As a Proud Canadian, I am a huge fan of nature.
+I have spent a lot of time hiking, skiing and snowboarding in the Canadian Rockies.
+I have learnt so much about beauty, love and friendship through the times I have spent in the mountains with my friends.
+I even had a few close counters with death but it all worked out in the end.

+I have a lot of socials and I am learning how to document and share more of life and thoughts with the world.
+You can check them out below: